zendrive/docs/api/api_endpoints.rst

     "drivers[i].driving_behavior.event_rating.hard_brake_rating", "The hard brake rating of this driver at the end of the given date range."
     "drivers[i].driving_behavior.event_rating.phone_use_rating", "The phone use rating of this driver at the end of the given date range."
     "drivers[i].driving_behavior.event_rating.rapid_acceleration_rating", "The acceleration rating of this driver at the end of the given date range."
+    "drivers[i].driving_behavior.event_rating.hard_turn_rating", "The hard turn rating of this driver at the end of the given date range."
     "drivers[i].driving_behavior.event_rating.overspeeding_rating", "The overspeeding rating of this driver at the end of the given date range."

 Sample Response